Alex Call Player Props: Nationals vs. Mets

 Alex Call At The Plate

-- Call is hitting .222 with a double, a home run and 13 walks.
+- Call is batting .224 with a double, a home run and 14 walks.

-- Call has picked up a hit in 45.0% of his 20 games this year, with at least two hits in 20.0% of those games.
+- Call has picked up a hit in 47.6% of his 21 games this season, with more than one hit in 19.0% of them.

-- He has hit a home run in one of 20 games, and in 1.3% of his plate appearances.

-- Call has an RBI in five of 20 games this year, with multiple RBI in three of them.
+- Call has had an RBI in six games this year (28.6%), including three multi-RBI outings (14.3%).
 He has also driven in three or more of his team's runs in one contest.

-- In 40.0% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.